yuyanislearning/MIND/README.md

 git clone https://github.com/yuyanislearning/MIND.git
 cd MIND
 ```

+We suggest building environment via docker or conda or using platforms with tensorflow2 installed.

 ### Build environment from docker file (Optional)
 We provide a Dockerfile which directly sets up the tensorflow and relevant package.
 More information about docker can be found [here](https://www.docker.com/).